What is the Drug Forfeiture Community Reinvestment Program?

 Preventing Youth Crimes in Worcester Has Been Working

 - District Attorney Early’s philosophy of attacking crime at its infancy through positive prevention efforts has had a marked impact on countless youth in Worcester County.
-District Attorney Early has contributed more than $735,500 to youth initiatives.
-As a result, juvenile detentions in Worcester County have decreased 55 percent since 2007 and arraignments have decreased 44 percent.
+District Attorney Early has contributed more than $1.3 million to youth initiatives as of 2021.
+As a result, juvenile delinquency rates in Worcester County have decreased 78 percent since 2007.

 A Sampling of Programs Funded by Forfeited Monies in Worcester County